stephensabatini/PHP-Boilerplate/README.md

 `git clone git@github.com:stesab92/PHP-Boilerplate.git .`

-Then, you will initialize the repository.
+Then, you will initialize the repository:

 `git init`